Skip to content

 The contradiction detection system flags cases where newly ingested content conflicts with existing knowledge — a critical capability in environments where policies change, procedures update, and stale information can drive bad decisions.
 Rather than silently replacing old information, GRAM surfaces the contradiction for human review.

 Emergent behavior monitoring watches for unexpected patterns in the knowledge graph — new cluster formations, unusual query patterns, or relationship density changes that may indicate either genuine insight or data quality issues.
-This is the governed equivalent of anomaly detection applied to organizational knowledge.
+This is anomaly detection applied to organizational knowledge.

 ROSI reporting quantifies the security investment by tracking retrieval accuracy, governance enforcement actions, ingestion coverage, and agent utilization patterns.
 This gives stakeholders measurable evidence that the governance layer is working, not just a trust-me assertion.